 Make sure that you are off the campus network when setting up 2FA for the first time or the BYUI network will automatically log you in.

 These instructions are only for setting up 2FA using push notifications.
-If your do not have a smartphone, please visit that article Setting Up 2-Factor Authentication Without the Duo Mobile App to find out how to sign up without an app.
-Please be aware that while phone calls and text messages cost the school money, push notifications are free.
+If you do not have a smartphone, visit that article Setting Up 2-Factor Authentication Without the Duo Mobile App to find out how to sign up without an app.
+Be aware that while phone calls and text messages cost the school money, push notifications are free.
 If you have a smartphone, we ask that you use push notifications.

 1. Log in to your BYU-Idaho account.

 2-FA through Duo Mobile may not be available to every student until June 2020.
 If you are not seeing this window when you log in, you may not yet be enrolled.
 See our article Student 2FA FAQs to learn more about the ScreenSteps launch dates.

 3. Click whichever option is most appropriate to your situation, though the Mobile phone option is recommended and required if you do have a smartphone.

 4. Enter your phone number.Verify that the phone number you entered is correct by checking the box, then click Continue.